-On the other hand, it’s abundantly clear that manufacturers and carriers are not going to handle updates in a timely manner if left to their own devices.
+On the other hand, it’s abundantly clear that most manufacturers and carriers are still not going to handle updates in a timely manner if left to their own devices.
 That leaves many Android users with outdated firmware and potential security holes, despite the fact that the hardware they own is perfectly capable of running the latest Android releases.

 Whatever you think about fragmentation, it doesn’t seem to put much of a dent in Android’s popularity.
 The OS accounted for 85.9 percent of all smartphone sales worldwide in the first quarter of 2018, according to Gartner.
 There isn’t much evidence it’s discouraging developers from creating new apps for Android either.
 There are more than 2.5 million apps in the Google Play Store now, despite some major culls, according to AppBrain.

 That doesn’t mean things can’t or shouldn’t improve.
 Imagine a system where manufacturer user interfaces like Samsung’s Experience and Huawei’s EMUI were replaced by apps and launchers.
 All pre-installed manufacturer and carrier apps could be uninstalled if you didn’t want them.
 Android updates would come directly from Google over-the-air, just as they do with Pixel devices right now, and iPhones.
 That would be a better system for Android device owners, and a lot safer.
 But if we want fragmentation to end, we’re going to have to demand it.